c-goodman/cg-webgis-projects/README.md

 # geemap-notebooks
-Collection of Jupyter Notebooks using the geemap package.
+Collection of Jupyter Notebook projects primarily using the geemap package.

 ## Goals

-1. Improve my knowledge of git and github
+1. Improve my knowledge of git and github.
-2. Learn the geemap package and Google Earth Engine
+2. Learn leafmap, geemap, and Google Earth Engine.
-3. Practice my python and web GIS skills
+3. Practice my Python and web GIS skills.